Colour blocks-06.png

-EHRA is one of the only organisations focusing on human-wildlife conflict mitigation, and we believe it is possible for both to coexist amicably.
+Back to Basics: EHRA is one of the only organisations focusing on human-wildlife conflict mitigation.
+We believe it is possible for both to coexist amicably.
 The majority of the work that we do is concentrated in the North West region of Namibia, known as the Southern Kunene region, which is considered one of the most stunning areas in the world.
-Its free-roaming desert elephants are among the most special wildlife you will ever see, and their ability to survive in the harsh conditions of the Namib Desert showcase nature at its best.

 See our list of latest dates here.